biobakery/humann/readme.md

 ----

-## Guides to HUMAnN 3.0 utility scripts ##
+## Guides to HUMAnN utility scripts ##

 ### humann_barplot ###

 * **Basic usage:** `$ humann_barplot --input $TABLE.tsv --focal-feature $FEATURE --outfile $FIGURE`
-* `$TABLE.tsv` = a stratified HUMAnN 3.0 output file
+* `$TABLE.tsv` = a stratified HUMAnN output file
 * `$FEATURE` = Feature from the table to plot (defaults to first feature)
 * `$FIGURE` = Where to save the figure
 * Run with `-h` to see additional command line options

-`humann_barplot` produces plots of stratified HUMAnN 3.0 features. **Note**: unlike many other HUMAnN 3.0 utilities, `humann_barplot` requires the Python scientific stack (notably `matplotlib`) to operate. `humann_barplot` includes many options for sorting and scaling data, as detailed in the `--help` menu. `humann_barplot` is also explored in greater detail in the [HUMAnN 3.0](https://github.com/biobakery/biobakery/wiki/humann).
+`humann_barplot` produces plots of stratified HUMAnN features. **Note**: unlike many other HUMAnN utilities, `humann_barplot` requires the Python scientific stack (notably `matplotlib`) to operate. `humann_barplot` includes many options for sorting and scaling data, as detailed in the `--help` menu. `humann_barplot` is also explored in greater detail in the [HUMAnN](https://github.com/biobakery/biobakery/wiki/humann).

-Here is an example of a HUMAnN 3.0 barplot for a pathway (denitrification) that was preferentially enriched in Human Microbiome Project oral samples relative to other body sites.
+Here is an example of a HUMAnN barplot for a pathway (denitrification) that was preferentially enriched in Human Microbiome Project oral samples relative to other body sites.
 This figure uses many options from `humann_barplot`, including regrouping by genus, pseudolog scaling, and sorting samples by similarity and metadata:

 ![page_DENITRIFICATION-PWY.png](https://bitbucket.org/repo/bAAy6o/images/731303924-page_DENITRIFICATION-PWY.png)